- Meg Minard

 The view behind the outfield walls is not much to write home about but looking behind the third base line will show downtown Denver.
 A beautiful view of the mountains and Sports Authority Fields can be seen beyond the first base / home plate area.

-The baseball field is located right next to the MSU campus; just south of downtown Denver; a ˝ mile from Sports Authority Field at Mile High, a mile from the Pepsi Center, and two miles from Coors Field.
+The baseball field is located right next to the MSU campus; just south of downtown Denver; a 1/2 mile from Broncos Stadium at Mile High, a mile from the Pepsi Center, and two miles from Coors Field.
 All that Denver has to offer is within easy reach especially with the light rail system.

 For those into the local craft beer scene, Strange Craft Beer Company is just a 15 minute walk from the athletic field at Metro.
 The brewery I recommend in downtown Denver is Wyncoop.
 Freshcraft is an excellent low-key restaurant/bar in downtown on Blake St. Both places have yummy food and excellent beer selections.